leitro/handwrittenEsposallesCTC/README.md

 ## Result:

 During the running of the program, "train_cer.log" and "test_cer.log" will generate.
 When it finished, the character error rate can be visualized by **showplt.py**.
-For textline-based datasets, the test CER reaches 10% at around 400th epoch.
-For word-based datasets, the test CER reaches ~~26.1% at 23rd epoch~~ [still running].
+For textline-based datasets (with the batch size of 8), the test CER reaches 10% at around 400th epoch.
+For word-based datasets (with the batch size of 64), the test CER reaches 13.5% at around 400th epoch.
 Here is the demo result:

 ![](https://user-images.githubusercontent.com/9562709/30711883-6c4d2be2-9f0a-11e7-873d-c54bf4c150bb.png)